Calculating Pain and Suffering in Florida

 Factors Considered When Determining the Value of Pain and Suffering

 Pain and suffering are not injuries you can hold up and show to a jury.
 Instead, they have to be described and explained.
 These are very subjective experiences, and our Florida personal injury attorneys have to present evidence of your pain and suffering and get the jury to empathize with your experiences.
 As such, numerous possible factors might be considered when a jury assesses damages for pain and suffering.
-The most common factors that are considered when pain and suffering damages are calculated include the following:
+The most common factors that are considered when pain and suffering damages are calculated include injury severity, required medical treatment, recovery period, and impact on your life.

 Is your injury a minor cut that you can recover from quickly, or a traumatic brain injury that will require lifelong care and rehabilitation?
 The more severe your injury is, the more pain and suffering compensation you’re likely to receive.